galette/galettedoc/source/changelogs/galette_10.rst

 - Wrong toast message displayed when saving a contribution
 - Display issues on contributions/scheduled payments/transactions lists
 - Fix member storage when some fields are not present in the form
+- Plugins can display news on dashboard
+- Admin field is shown even if it is configured to be hidden
+- New members are set inactive when activity field is hidden

 .. _v1161: